sbdchd/squawk/docs/docs/adding-not-nullable-field.md

 ```

 Add a check constraint as `NOT VALID` that verifies the column is not null, backfill the column so it no longer contains null values, validate the constraint to verify existing rows are valid.

+See ["constraint-missing-not-valid"](constraint-missing-not-valid.md#how-not-valid-validate-works) for more information on adding constraints as `NOT VALID`.